-In 2020, amidst global anti-racist uprisings and dismantling of numerous monument statues, Boston's own Christopher Columbus, the "Italian Hero" who was never either, was beheaded.
+In 2020, amidst global anti-racist uprisings and the dismantling of numerous figured monuments, Boston's own Christopher Columbus, the "Italian Hero" who was never either, was beheaded.
 The operation left space to fill and a ripe opportunity for repair in Boston's, historically Italian-American, North End neighborhood.

 While Columbus Day is controversially still celebrated as a national holiday, its origins are not taught in American history classes.
-When eleven Sicilian/ Italian-American men were unjustly mob-lynched following the murder of a New Orleans police chief in 1891, the holiday was created as a temporary band-aid.
-Following the massacre, outlets such as the New York Times celebrated the horrendous event for punishing those they called monsters, pests, ruffians and murderers- stigmas and slurs that many Italian-Americans were subject to in those times.
-With pressure from members of the Italian government upon American president Harrison to address the country's chronic bigotry, Columbus postured a message of global de-escalation.
+When eleven Italian-American (mostly Sicilian) men were suddenly mob-lynched following the murder of a New Orleans police chief in 1891, the holiday was created as a temporary band-aid to temper legitimate rage and devastation.
+Following the massacre, outlets such as the New York Times celebrated the horrendous event for punishing those they called monsters, pests, ruffians and murderers - stigmas and slurs that many Italian-Americans were subject to in those times.
+With pressure from members of the Italian government upon American president Harrison to address the country's chronic bigotry toward immigrant classes, Columbus postured a message of global de-escalation.

 However, Columbus Day and ideology grew to become a tool for assimilation and further oppression.
 At the moment of its inception, one could say that Italian-Americans, who had been treated as a lesser, non-white immigrant class, began a transition toward higher social status.
-Given the chance to opt in to the constructed protections of American whiteness, the monster's torch could be transferred onto other targeted groups of Others.
-Despite the irony that Columbus was a violent colonizer who'd never been Italian (his name was practically pulled from a hat of historic Italian figures that included Galileo), Italian-Americans were assigned a passable colonizing representative around which to establish cultural pride.
-The country of Italy was pleased with the responsiveness and gifted a Columbus statue to the US, a gesture likened to the arrival of the Statue of Liberty from France.
-Simultaneously many hopeful Italian-American grassroots efforts responded in their own ways.
+Given the chance to opt in to the constructed protections of American whiteness, the monster's torch could be transferred onto still targeted groups of Others.
+Despite the irony that Columbus was a violent colonizer who'd never been Italian (his name was practically pulled from a hat of historic figures that included Galileo), Italian-Americans were assigned a passable colonizing representative around which to establish cultural pride and pre-branded Patriotism.
+The country of Italy was relieved by the responsiveness and gifted a Columbus statue to the US, a gesture likened to the arrival of the Statue of Liberty from France.
+Simultaneously, many hopeful Italian-American grassroots efforts responded in their own ways.
 In some neighborhoods crowd-sourced statues were erected by small communities.
-Organizations like the Knights of Columbus stepped up to distribute mutual aid among immigrant families.
+Organizations like the Knights of Columbus stepped up to distribute mutual aid among immigrant families, vulnerable widows and the like.

 Today debates around Columbus are heated.
-And right-wing, Patriarchal, wealth-amassing operations of K of C counter the well-being of many who are vulnerable, including women and Queer people.
-There is certainly generational tension as descendants of Italian immigrants have gained agency and opportunities that our ancestors mostly did not have.
+And right-wing, Patriarchal, wealth-amassing operations of the K of C counter the well-being of many who are vulnerable, such as women and queer people.
+There is certainly generational tension as descendants of Italian immigrants have gained agency and opportunities that our blood ancestors mostly did not have.
 The relative position of privilege that most Italian-Americans now operate from is plainly evident and the harm that CC's recognition imposes most harshly upon indigenous and non-white communities, blaring.
-For many descendants of American immigrants there is a complex conflict between the desire to honor those who endured hardships and chose protections for their children and a responsibility to recognize privileges, gained by false narratives, at the expense of others.
+For many descendants of American immigrants there is a complex conflict between the desire to honor those who endured hardships, choosing protections for their children, and a responsibility to recognize privileges gained by false narratives, at the expense of Others (who remain oppressed and targeted.)